 The Tasmanian Community Fund was established in 1999 from the sale proceeds of the Trust Bank to directly benefit the community by making grants to community organisations.

-The Tasmanian Community Fund receives an annual amount from the State Budget in perpetuity.
-In 2012-13, the appropriation is $5.8 million.
-This appropriation covers all Tasmanian Community Fund costs, including grants and administrative expenses.
+The Fund receives an annual appropriation in perpetuity.
+In 2017-18, the appropriation is $6.5 million.
+This appropriation covers all Fund costs, including grants and administrative expenses.

-Since 2000, the Tasmanian Community Fund has allocated $63 million to more than 1 900 projects in all areas of the State, making it Tasmania’s most significant grant-making body.
-The Tasmanian Community Fund provides grants to not-for-profit organisations and is administered by an independent board.
+Since 2000, the Fund has allocated $96 million to nearly 2 800 projects in all areas of the State, making it one of Tasmania’s most significant grant-making bodies.

-Preference in funding will be given to Tasmanian Community Fund projects that best demonstrate:
+Preference in funding will be given to projects that best demonstrate:

 - benefit to the Tasmanian community;

 - an integrated and collaborative approach, avoiding duplication;

 - community support for the project, particularly from any partners;

 - high levels of other financial or in-kind contributions;